Hyperbaric Oxygen Therapy For Children

 - Enhancement of healing in selected problem wounds such as: such as diabetic foot, diabetic retinopathy, diabetic nephropathy

 This is not the same for mild hyperbaric chambers, please don’t get them confused.
-Mild hyperbaric chambers are only approve by the FDA for low oxygen levels (hypoxia).
+Mild hyperbaric chambers are only approve by the FDA for Acute Mountain Sickness (AMS).
 THAT IS IT!
 It is not billable under insurance, nor is there enough scientific evidence that is conclusive enough to make any such statements.

 According to the FDA article Don’t Be Misled.
 “Patients may incorrectly believe that these devices have been proven safe and effective for uses not cleared by FDA, which may cause them to delay or forgo proven medical therapies,” says Nayan Patel, a biomedical engineer in FDA’s Anesthesiology Devices Branch.
 “In doing so, they may experience a lack of improvement and/or worsening of their existing condition(s).”